 - Students in medicine, dental medicine, veterinary medicine, nursing and other programs which involve treatment of patients are not eligible for Fulbright grants.

 - Candidates who have applied on two occasions in the past and whose applications have not been accepted are not eligible to reapply.

 - All candidates, including those who have studied in English-speaking countries, must submit a recent TOEFL score.
 No application will be considered without a valid official TOEFL score.
 When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
 Visit the TOEFL website for further information.

-- All candidates, except those in law, must submit a recent GRE/GMAT score.
-No application will be considered without a valid official GRE/GMAT score.
+- After the nomination process, selected candidates (except those in law) will have to submit a GRE/GMAT score.
 When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
 Visit the GRE website/GMAT website for further information.

 - Prior to their departure, nominees must provide proof of financial coverage for all expenses exceeding the grant, according to IIE's guidelines.